 Regarding offsets, up to 3 MtCO2e/year, or 20% of the annual total quantity of allowances, may derive from Certified Emission Reductions (CERs) and Emission Reduction Units (ERUs) in Phase II.
 The maximum quantity of CERs and ERUs that an individual entity is allowed to submit corresponds to 13% of emissions from the previous year, with the resulting cumulative quantity of CERs and ERUs from all covered entities being less than 3 MtCO2e.
 This ceiling may be increased/decreased if usage of CERs and ERUs in early years is less/greater than expected in absolute terms.
-As is the case with the EU ETS, offsets from nuclear activity, carbon sinks, and large-scale hydro power plants are not permitted within the Norwegian ETS.
-In addition, in May 2013, Norway committed to stop buying offsets generated by wind and hydro projects, opting instead to purchase offsets from schemes at risk of folding due to low carbon prices.
+As is the case with the EU ETS, offsets from nuclear activity, carbon sinks, and large-scale hydro power plants are not permitted within the Norwegian ETS.33 In addition, in May 2013, Norway committed to stop buying offsets generated by wind and hydro projects, opting instead to purchase offsets from schemes at risk of folding due to low carbon prices.34 In September 2013, the Norwegian government agreed to extend purchase of offset credits into the second commitment period of the Kyoto Protocol (2013-2020).
+The government and the Nordic Environment Finance Corporation (NEFCO) signed a contract to procure up to 30 million credits from UN-approved projects that are in danger of cancellation due to low carbon prices.35

 When the EU ETS expanded to include Norway, Iceland, and Liechtenstein on 26 October 2007, it "highlighted that for nations or regions to join the EU's program, their emissions trading systems must be mandatory, set absolute limits on emissions, have robust registry systems, and have strict monitoring and compliance measures in place."
 Of the countries that joined the EU ETS in October 2007, Norway linked with the EU ETS because it already had an ETS of its own.
 The Norwegian ETS was designed to be compatible with the EU ETS, so many of the features of the two programs are similar.
 As mentioned earlier, the Norwegian ETS was amended in June 2007 and February 2009 to bring its features in line with Directive 2003/87/EC and thereby facilitate compatibility with the EU ETS during the Kyoto commitment period (Phase II, 2008-2012).
-The two programs officially linked in Phase II, and they are fully harmonized in Phase III.
+The two programs officially linked in Phase III, and they are fully harmonized in Phase III.38

-In Phase I, the Norwegian ETS included a one-way linkage with the EU ETS; Norwegian entities could purchase EU allowances for compliance, but EU entities could not purchase Norwegian allowances.
-A bilateral linkage with the EU ETS was established in early 2009 when Norway's revised national allocation plan, a document it was forced to craft as a member of the EU ETS, was accepted by the European Commission.
+In Phase I, the Norwegian ETS included a one-way linkage with the EU ETS; Norwegian entities could purchase EU allowances for compliance, but EU entities could not purchase Norwegian allowances.39 A bilateral linkage with the EU ETS was established in early 2009 when Norway's revised national allocation plan, a document it was forced to craft as a member of the EU ETS,40 was accepted by the European Commission.
 Since then, necessary amendments have been made to the Greenhouse Gas Emissions Trading Act (GGETA), and the Norwegian ETS has been linked with a few mutually accepted adaptations.
-For Phase II of the EU ETS, auctions are capped at 10% of overall allowances; however, in the Norwegian ETS during the same phase almost 50% of allowance distribution is auctioned.
-In addition, Norway has kept the right to withdraw from the Kyoto Protocol and/or buy allowances to comply with its Kyoto commitment.
-If Norway is at risk of falling short of its strengthened Kyoto commitment of

-9% below 1990 levels for 2008-2012 through domestic reductions, the government also has the option to purchase Kyoto-eligible units.
+For Phase II of the EU ETS, auctions are capped at 10% of overall allowances; however, in the Norwegian ETS during the same phase almost 50% of allowance distribution is auctioned.41 In addition, Norway has kept the right to withdraw from the Kyoto Protocol and/or buy allowances to comply with its Kyoto commitment.42 If Norway is at risk of falling short of its strengthened Kyoto commitment of 9% below 1990 levels for 2008-2012 through domestic reductions, the government also has the option to purchase Kyoto-eligible units.43